Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

 \begin{thm}[{Corollaries \ref{cor:stateBasisArb} and \ref{cor:stateBasisROU}}] Let $\CS$ be a decorated connected surface of genus $g \geq 1$ without marked points and with generic cohomology class.
 Then $\TQFT_{\catq,-k}(\CS)$ is trivial unless $k=(0,d, \p d)$ for some $d \in [-(g-1),g-1] \cap r\Z$, in which case it is of dimension $r^{2g}{2g-2 \choose g-1-\vert d \vert}$.
 In particular, the total dimension of $\TQFT_{\catq}(\CS)$ is

 \end{thm}

 When the cohomology class $\coh$ is not generic, the vector space $\TQFT_{\cat}(\CS)$ is considerably more complicated.
-In this setting, we restrict attention to the torus, where we again obtain a complete description of $\TQFT_{\cat}(\CS)$, proving that it is of dimension two for arbitrary $q$ (Proposition \ref{prop:nonGenCohTorusArb}) and dimension $r^2+1$ for $q$ a primitive $r$\textsuperscript{th} root of unity (Proposition \ref{prop:nonGenCohTorusROU}).
+In this setting we restrict attention to the torus, where we again obtain a complete description of $\TQFT_{\cat}(\CS)$.
+We prove that $\TQFT_{\catq}(\CS)=\TQFT_{\cat,0}(\CS)$ is two dimensional for arbitrary $q$ (Propositions \ref{prop:nonGenCohTorusArb} and \ref{prop:nonGenCohTorusHighDegArb}) and that $\TQFT_{\catq}(\CS)=\TQFT_{\cat,0}(\CS)$ is $r^2+1$ dimensional for $q$ a primitive $r$\textsuperscript{th} root of unity (Proposition \ref{prop:nonGenCohTorusROU}).
+The result for arbitrary $q$ is particularly surprising since its contrasts the conjectured behavior of TQFTs constructed from $\Uqsl$ \cite{BCGP}.
 We construct explicit bases of $\TQFT_{\cat}(\CS)$ to prove the following result.

 \begin{thm}[{Theorems \ref{thm:MCGArb} and \ref{thm:MCGROU}}] Let $\CS$ be a decorated connected surface of genus one without marked points and with non-generic cohomology class $\coh$.
 The mapping class group action of $SL(2, \Z)$ on $\TQFT_{\catq}(\CS)$ admits an explicit description which, in particular, shows that the Dehn twist acts with infinite order. \end{thm}